rmznmaryam/Dessert-Database/README.md

 Laslty, we made this a terminal based program is connected to Oracle Database, using the python files posted.

+A detailed overview of the entire project, as well as how we applied what was learned in class is all shown in the Ice Cream Database Final Report.pdf  file

 Completion Date: December, 2nd, 2024

 #SQL #Oracle